HigherOrderCO/Kind/README.md

 you'll be proving theorems to the moon and back in no time (throw a little of that moon ore our way, eh?).

+Since the documentation is still being developed, a great way to get a feel of how the language works is by just looking the files [here](https://github.com/moonad/Moonad/tree/master/lib).
+It contains every Formality function available on Moonad.

 Do you dream in Pi types and eat monoids for breakfast?
 You'll probably want to see the [specification](FMC_SPECIFICATION.md) (it's incomplete and slightly dated, but still covers a lot of ground).